 - Ignoring social, professional, or educational activities

 Addiction changes the human brain.
 Each substance can cause different changes and affect the information channels that tell the brain when something is pleasing.
-It also affects the parts of the brain that control the memory encoding, judgement, aspirations, decision-making skills, and inspiration.
+It also affects the parts of the brain that control memory encoding, judgement, aspirations, decision-making skills, and inspiration.
 Even after the individual stops using the substance, these changes in the brain function and structure can last a long time.

 The addiction connection

 Likewise, alcohol can intensify depression and even guide someone who’s intoxicated to become suicidal.
-Treatment can become difficult to manage when a teen has received a dual diagnosis of an addiction and a mental disorder.
+Treatment can become difficult to manage when a teen has received a dual diagnosis of addiction and a mental disorder.

 And here is what you can do: